oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 or connecting a service to the Initiating Device.
 - (B) The Initiating Device retrieves a QR code or user code from an Authorization Server.
-- (C) The QR code or user code is displayed on the Initiating Device where the user scans the QR code or enters the user code on the authorization device.
+- (C) The QR code or user code is displayed on the Initiating Device where the user scans the QR code or enters the user code on the Authorization Device.
 - (D) The user authenticates to the Authorization Server before granting authorization.
 - (E) The Authorization Server issues tokens or grants authorization to the Initiating Device to access the user's resources.